neuropoly/multiclass-segmentation/README.md

 python training.py --cuda --GPU_id 5
 ```

 When the training is over, two models are saved in ./runs/\<timestamp>_<machine_name> folder.
-One is *best_model.pt* and corresponds to the weights giving the smallest loss on the training dataset, the other is *final_model.pt* and corresponds to the weights at the last epoch.
+One is *best_model.pt* and corresponds to the weights giving the smallest loss on the validation dataset, the other is *final_model.pt* and corresponds to the weights at the last epoch.

 ### 5. Segment new data